xebia/essentials/boy-scout-rule.md

 ---

 layout: card
 category: realisation

 ---

 Leave the campground cleaner than you found it

 ---

-<p>Also known as the Boy Scout Rule, after the Boy Scouts of
+Also known as the Boy Scout Rule, after the Boy Scouts of America.
+Applied to
-      America.
-Applied to programming: Always check in code in a cleaner state than when you checked it out.</p>
+programming: Always check in code in a cleaner state than when you checked it out.

 ---

 ### Motivation